2ndSightLab/ai-tracker/fixed.md

 🟡 Add resource specific actions (like route 53 register domain), user can choose action for resource...

+## 6/27/2026

+🟢 Menus: Again.
+See mistakes.
+Fixed to ask y/n before each reasource, pause after to see errors, if skip a resource go to the next one isntead of going back to the start.

+🟢 Fix allowed regions to allow viewing deleting default vpcs in all regions.

+🟢 Delete default VPCs for all accounts/regions in env or single account.

+🟢 Budgets for all accouts in env or single acocunt.

+🟢 Tested ou, env, common acocunt resources - all working with new data model.

 ## 6/26/2026

 🟢 Add dependencies > KMS key before S3 encrytpion, e.g. as needed